 Donald Trump predicted this election would be “Brexit plus plus plus.”
 He was right.

-Just 10 days ago, prediction markets showed Trump as a 10-to-1 underdog.
-His projected odds among election forecasters in the media were even lower, some as low as 1-in-100.
 For comparison, in the lead up to the Brexit vote, prediction markets had the odds of a “Leave” victory at about 25%.

 The map above shows where each candidate outperformed election forecasts just prior to the vote (regardless of who ultimately won the state).
 Green states are those where Hillary Clinton received a larger share of the vote than expected.
 Likewise, purple states are where Trump’s share of the vote was larger than projected.